 Each of KORE’s CRM-integrated products is installed as a “module”.
 We refer to each major variation as a generation (“gen”).
 We can not "mix and match" different generations for different modules—if your organization uses more than one KORE module, they must all be of the same generation.

-Contact your Success Consultant if you’d like to discuss migration to Gen 2 modules.
+Contact your KORE Success Manager if you’d like to discuss migration from Gen 1 to Gen 2 modules.
 Migration is complex and cannot be automated.

 Gen 1 modules were originally designed to solve functionality gaps at a time when sports organizations rarely had a CRM manager or Analytics department.
 These modules are all-in-one packages combining KORE’s components with a KORE-driven CRM experience.
 As such, they don’t allow for much customization or integration with other software.
 Instead, they are deeply integrated into the CRM—end users don’t see KORE’s modules as separate software.
 Unfortunately, this approach makes updating the modules challenging for more advanced organizations who heavily customize their platforms.

 KORE continues to support our Gen 1 modules for existing clients, but new feature development is focused on Gen 2.

 Gen 1 modules are available for new KORE customers using Dynamics 365 Customer Engagement (on-premises) version 9.0 or above.
 KORE continues to support Dynamics CRM 2016 version 8.2 (December 2016 Service Pack) for existing customers.
 However, Microsoft ended mainstream support for Dynamics CRM 2016 (version 8.x) in January 2021.
 We strongly recommend upgrading to version 9.0 (on-premises) or migrating to Dynamics 365 Sales (cloud).
 Future KORE products and features may be incompatible with older versions.